Learn which photos to submit, which publications to pursue, and how to impress photo editors. Get published with these straightforward steps!

 Step Three: Curate Your Submissions

-Appeal to your dream clients and the publication’s target audience by carefully curating the photographs you submit.
-If a publication doesn’t demand exclusivity, you may be able to repurpose your submission for multiple publications.
-Simply create a unique gallery of photos for each photo editor.
+Appeal to your dream clients and the magazine’s target audience by carefully curating the photographs you submit.
+If a magazine doesn’t demand exclusivity, you may be able to repurpose your submission for multiple publications.
+For magazines that accept photography submissions, simply create a unique gallery of submissions for each photo editor.

-For example, most wedding blogs want detail shots galore!
-A lifestyle magazine, however, will want more photojournalistic images that feature people.
-Both features can benefit your business as long as the readership matches your target demographic.
+For example, most wedding blogs go for detail shots galore!
+A lifestyle magazine, however, will focus more photojournalistic images that feature people.

-Step Four: Show What You Want to Shoot
+Step Four: Show What You Desire to Shoot

 Book more dream clients by showcasing truly only the best examples of your preferred style and genre.
-If you don’t yet have many publication-worthy photos, plan a portfolio-building session or launch a passion project.
+If you don’t yet have many magazine-worthy images, plan a portfolio-building session or launch a passion project.
 These include:

 - styled shoots